smartcontractkit/documentation/docs/Introduction/tutorials/other-tutorials.md

 ## Starter Kits

-Our Starter Kits help jumpstart your full stack development process.
+Our Starter Kits help jumpstart your full-stack development process.
 You can get starter kits for Brownie (Python), Truffle (Javascript), and Hardhat (Javascript).
 See the [Engineering Tutorials](https://www.youtube.com/playlist?list=PLVP9aGDn-X0QwJVbQvuKr-zrh2_DV5M6J) playlist to learn more about each kit and how to use them.

 - [Chainlink Brownie Starter Kit (Python)](https://github.com/smartcontractkit/chainlink-mix)
 - [Chainlink Truffle Starter Kit (Javascript)](https://github.com/smartcontractkit/truffle-starter-kit)